Ditch the harmful chemicals, and make this non-toxic scouring powder with 2 simple ingredients. Use it on sinks, tubs, stainless steel, and more!

 Don’t you love how bright and sparkly a brand new stainless steel sink is?
 It captures the light in all the right places, and really makes your whole kitchen feel spotless.

 But after a while – and lots and lots of coffee, tea, and spaghetti sauce being splashed around in there – that sink can really start to look dingy and unsightly.

 So what do you do when your stainless steel sink greets you with that dreadful, brownish tinge just staring back at you, reminding you of your abandonment and neglect?

 You’ve tried scrubbing it down with a soapy sponge once a day, but your efforts have gone completely unnoticed, because just look at it…

 Not pretty.
 And honestly, kind of embarrassing!

 So I got to work.
-I brought out all the cleaning ingredients that I usually keep on hand to make homemade non-toxic cleaners, and started experimenting.
-I tried a few different combinations, and confirmed that simpler really is better.
+I brought out all the cleaning ingredients that I usually keep on hand to make my homemade non-toxic cleaners, and started experimenting.
+I tried a few different combinations, and have once again confirmed that simpler really is better.

 This non-toxic scouring powder uses just 2 ingredients!

 Baking soda and salt.
 They work so well together!

 I’ve actually tried scrubbing the sink with just baking soda, but it always left a white film behind, unless I scrubbed it again as I was rinsing it.
 And call me lazy, but I barely feel like scrubbing once, let alone a second time.